-The Helen Ross McNabb Center is thrilled to host the Knoxville Challenger, a six day professional tennis event, to the Knoxville community on November 8-13, 2016.
+The Helen Ross McNabb Center is thrilled to host the Knoxville Challenger, a seven day professional tennis event, to the Knoxville community on November 9-15, 2020.
 The Challenger series is part of the USTA Pro Circuit series, which is designed to provide opportunities to aspiring young American professional tennis players to advance to the top levels of the game.

 Players competing include pros beginning their careers, pros trying to improve their ATP rankings, and top-ranked junior players.
 By participating in events, like the Knoxville Challenger, players from the USTA Pro Circuit rise to a level of prominence in the major tour.